awsdocs/iam-user-guide/doc_source/access-analyzer-findings-remediate.md

 If the changes you made resulted in the resource being shared outside of your zone of trust, but in a different way, such as with a different principal or for a different permission, Access Analyzer generates a new Active finding\.

 **Note**
 It may take up to 30 minutes after a policy is modified for Access Analyzer to again analyze the resource and then update the finding\.
-Resolved findings are deleted 90 after the last update to the finding status\.
+Resolved findings are deleted 90 days after the last update to the finding status\.